Wooden boats of World War II: Crash boats

 Crash boats of World War II were wooden speed boats built to rescue the crew of downed United States and other Allies airplanes during World War II.
 By the end of World War II, America had produced 300,000 planes, creating a need to have crash rescue boats, also called Recovery Craft, stationed around the globe.
 These boats were fast boats used to rescue pilots, crew, and passengers from downed aircraft in search and rescue, air-sea rescue missions.
 The boats were as small as 22-foot and the largest 104-foot.
 There were four standard designs used: 104-foot, 85-foot, 63-foot and 42-foot.
 Most were manned by the United States Army Air Forces.
 Many had the Hull classification designation Air Rescue Boats or ARB or AVR or P or C or R. The 104-foot had a cold-weather option, that added a heating system, ice protection on the hull, insulation for working around Gulf of Alaska and Aleutian Islands.
-Most were used in the Pacific war bases across the vast South Pacific, in the Island hopping campaign.
+Most were used in the Pacific War bases across the vast South Pacific, in the Island hopping campaign.
 Before departing most were part of the US Navy Small Craft Training Centers for training troops and sea trials.

 PT boats

-PT (Patrol Torpedo) boat are well known as these small boats were heavily armed, pound for pound the deadliest boats of the war, also called motor torpedo boat.
+PT (Patrol Torpedo) boats are well known as these small boats were heavily armed, pound for pound the deadliest boats of the war, also called motor torpedo boats.
 The main anti-ship weapon was four 21-inch Mark 8 torpedoes, each with a 466 lb TNT warhead.
 These had a range of 16000 yd at 36 kn.
 For anti-aircraft defense they had two twin ..50 in M2 Browning heavy machine guns.
 Some PTs had a 20 mm Oerlikon cannon added.
 The boats were powered with three Packard 4M-2500 and later 5M-2500 supercharged gasoline-fueled, liquid-cooled V-12 marine engines.
 Boats had a top speed of 41 kn with 4,500 horsepower.
 PT boats were built in eleven US boatyards, by the end of the war 808 were built in three lengths: 70, 78 and 80-foot.
 After the war most were destroyed and some sold.
 The three high HP engines used a high amount of fuel and the boats were deemed not usable anymore.
 The PT boat squadrons were nicknamed "the mosquito fleet" and "devil boats" by the Japanese.